 Similarly, The Foundation for Young Australians released a report earlier this year detailing barriers and opportunities for young people obtaining full time work, noting that those who are able to obtain ‘transferable enterprise skills’ such as problem-solving, communication and team work can accelerate their transition into full time work.
 A lot of these ‘soft skills’ may seem like simple human decency, which is a fair assumption.
 However, retail, hospitality and any customer facing careers particularly build upon soft skills and interpersonal skills.
 I can handle high-stress situations and strike up a conversation with just about anyone.
 When I started in retail I was shy and the thought of greeting strangers terrified me, after being exposed to people from all walks of life I can feel confident in any social situation.

-Harvard Business Review suggests that resilience can be a trait consistently developed throughout your career, positively impacting upon your personal and professional life, especially with the prominence of the 24/7 work culture and increased expectations of the modern workplace.
+Harvard Business Review suggests that resilience can be a trait consistently developed throughout your career.
+It can positively impact upon your personal and professional life, especially with the prominence of the 24/7 work culture and increased expectations of the modern workplace.
 Through my time in customer service, I have learned to be resilient both emotionally and professionally.

 It goes without saying that teamwork is extremely important within the context of any organisation, school or university.
 Certainly, university students are taught the value of teamwork throughout their studies by being paired for various projects.
 A journal article discussing team performance management details the benefits of effective teamwork in the retail industry.
-It notes that a well functioning team is very noticeable to the customer.
-Working with a teamwork in retail is quite unique in the sense that each team member will have different levels of involvement: casual vs part time, team leader vs weekend casual.
+It suggests that a well functioning team is very noticeable to the customer.
+Working with a team in retail is quite unique in the sense that each team member will have different levels of involvement: casual vs part time, team leader vs junior staff.
 Teamwork is essential in communicating effectively with each staff member.
 Nicole Leinbach-Reyhle notes in her article titled ‘why everyone should work in retail once in their lives’:

 “Having to work with colleagues is a great way to learn from others, learn about yourself and find balance in your working habits.
 When you work among co-workers within a retail environment, you are put in a position to be a team player”.